A Novel Framework for Uncertainty-Driven Adaptive Exploration: The ADEU framework

 Table~\ref{tab:example_results} shows the maximum reward and the mean reward during learning, computed as follows.
-We ran $5$ different runs (seeds) for all agents, and the following process was performed for each of the runs: Once every $100$ episodes, an ``evaluation'' episode was executed, in which the agent was using greedily its policy (i.e., no actions were selected for exploration during that episode); and we stored the reward accumulated during that episode, and all such episodes in each run.
-We then create an ``average run'' by averaging over these episodes' values across all runs; and compute the mean episodic reward and the maximum episodic reward in that average run.
+We employed $5$ different runs (seeds) for all agents, with each run comprising $3\times10^4$ episodes.
+An episode terminates when: {\em (i)} the agent reaches the goal; or {\em (ii) } the agent falls in a hole; or {\em (iii)} the agent acts/survives $t>3\times1500$.
+The following process was performed for each run: Once every $100$ episodes, an ``evaluation'' episode was executed, in which the agent greedily used its policy (i.e., no actions were selected for exploration during that episode); and we stored the reward accumulated during that episode, and all such episodes in each run.
+We then created an ``average run'' by averaging over these episodes' values across all runs; and computed the mean episodic reward and the maximum episodic reward in that average run.
 Note that the maximum episodic reward was achieved after convergence.

 As shown in Table~\ref{tab:example_results}, ADEU demonstrates superior performance compared to the other methods by rapidly learning a policy that consistently guides it toward the target price.
 Specifically, the ADEU agent avoids excessive exploration of frequently visited states—those characterized by low uncertainty according to the employed function $f(s)$.
 Instead, it tends to replicate the learnt trajectory until completion before initiating further exploration; and manages to learn the correct trajectory.
-By contrast, both the $\epsilon$-greedy and IM algorithms fail to learn a successful trajectory to the goal, likely due to their persistent over-explorative behavior.
+By contrast, both the $\epsilon$-greedy and IM algorithms fail to learn a successful trajectory to the goal, likely due to their persistent over-explorative behaviour.
 Finally, UCB learns the correct trajectory, but it requires nearly four times as many episodes as ADEU (16,800 vs 4,515 for ADEU).
 Its average reward is approximately half that of ADEU's.
-Note that in our main experiments involving more complex action and state spaces, UCB always ranks behind at least one ADEU variant.
+Note that in our main experiments involving more complex action and state spaces, UCB always ranks behind both ADEU variants (see Table~\ref{tab:results}).